Oh Dear

 Snooze DNS alerts temporarily

-If you're about to make deliberate DNS changes and don't want to hear about them, snooze the DNS check for a few hours or days.
+About to make deliberate DNS changes and don't want to hear about them?
+Snooze the DNS check for a few hours or days.
 Alerts resume automatically after the snooze expires.

 Related Questions